Post Pregnancy Tummy Tucks: How long do I wait?

 Pregnancy is an amazing life experience.
 However, it undoubtedly takes its toll on the female body’s appearance.
 Namely, stretching of the skin and loosening of the abdominal muscles beyond limits of natural repair.

 During pregnancy women may develop a condition known as diastasis recti, or abdominal muscle separation, which is characterized by a visible separation or gap between the midline abdominal muscles.
 Another dreaded side effect of pregnancy is the development of stretch marks, which affects the majority of pregnant women.

-In my opinion, waiting at least six months after childbirth is more than fair and practical when considering a tummy tuck following pregnancy.
+Waiting at least six months after childbirth is more than fair and practical when considering a tummy tuck following pregnancy.
 That’s plenty of time for your body to naturally restore to its pre-pregnancy shape.
-First and foremost, you need to lose most–if not all–of your “baby” weight before considering a tummy tuck and achieve a goal body-mass-index (BMI) of at least 30 or below.
+First and foremost, you need to lose most–if not all–of your “baby weight” before considering a tummy tuck and achieve a goal body-mass-index (BMI) of at least 30 or below.
 A BMI level of 30 or below will provide you with the highest safety profile and the lowest risk of developing post-operative complications.
-Another point I commonly provide is that you must be completely finished with future family planning.
+Another consideration is that you should be completely finished with future family planning.
 In other words, it is not sensible to pursue a tummy tuck procedure if you want to get pregnant again.
-I ask this question to everyone I perform a tummy tuck and either the female or her male partner has undergone some form of permanent sterilization.

 Lastly, having a tummy tuck procedure shortly after giving birth or simultaneously at the time of a c-section is contraindicated and rarely performed for obvious reasons.
 The immediate post-partum period is for being with your new baby…not recovering from a tummy tuck.
 Furthermore, your skin remains stretched and flaccid, your uterus remains enlarged, and your body clearly has too much water-weight and pregnancy induced adiposity.